 I’m attorney Linda D. States.
 I’m highly experienced in and knowledgeable about all aspects of family law, including child support.
 If your calculated child support amount is unreasonable or unsustainable due to circumstances not reflected in the calculation, I will help you present the strongest possible case to the court for why it should be changed.

 I can represent either party (payers and receivers) in child support matters.
 I also represent clients seeking to enact or prevent post-judgment child support modifications.

 Contact Us To Speak To An Experienced Child Support Attorney

-Based in Sacramento, the Law Office of Linda D. States is ready to help you with nearly any family law issue.
+Based in Sacramento, States Family Law is ready to help you with nearly any family law issue.
 To discuss your legal needs, call me at 916-696-2425, or fill out thisonline contact form.